ylatuya/cerbero-docs/start.md

 `configure_options` is used when `btype` is `AUTOTOOLS`, `MAKEFILE`, `CMAKE`, and `MESON`.
 Optionally, you can also specify the script that runs configure and takes these arguments with `config_sh`.

 `files_*` variables define the executables (`files_bins`), libraries (`files_libs`), headers and pkg-config files and so on (`files_devel`), and typelibs `files_typelibs`.
 These control which files are copied into the packages (generated with the `package` command), and into which package (development or runtime).
 Besides these, there are several other file-related variables that are quite self-explanatory.
 Please see [gstreamer-1.0.recipe](https://cgit.freedesktop.org/gstreamer/cerbero/tree/recipes/gstreamer-1.0.recipe#n30) and [gst-plugins-bad-1.0.recipe](https://cgit.freedesktop.org/gstreamer/cerbero/tree/recipes/gst-plugins-bad-1.0.recipe#n37).
+For example, for specifying and categorising plugins, we use the `files_plugins_*` variables.

 #### Recipe Methods